vvv-0216-img_3379-459

 Heat Safety

-• Wear appropriate footwear, clothing, eye protection and sunscreen for your trek.
+• Wear proper footwear, clothing, and sun protection

 cactusHEAT EXHAUSTION VS. HEAT STROKE